w3c/ServiceWorker/explainer.md

 Note: if `e.respondWith()` isn't called when handling a connection in `/foo/barController.js`, it does not cascade to `/fooController.js`, it falls back to the browser's built-in network behavior.

+One more note: Last-registration wins.
+If two pages on a site are visited in order and both register a controller for `"/*"` (or any other identical path), the second page visited will have its controller installed.
+Only when the specified controller scripts are identical byte-for-byte will there appear not to have been any change.
+In all other cases, the upgrade dance is preformed (see below) and the last registration is now the effective one.

 #### Registrations Map Navigations, Documents Map Fetches

 It's important to understand that `navigator.controller.register()` _only affects navigations_.
 Lets imagine for just a minute that we have a server that will hand back HTML or JSON for a given URL depending on whether the query parameter `?json=1` is included.
 Lets say this resource is hosted at `http://www.example.com/services/data`.